-Total number of offences has increased consistently since 2013 and is now nearly 60% above the Qld benchmark.
-This is driven by rises in drug and traffic offences in 2016, to 200% and 170% above the Queensland benchmark respectively.
-Good order offences have also increased.
+Total number of offences has increased consistently since 2013 and is now around 60% above the Queensland benchmark.
+This is driven by rises in drug and traffic offences in 2018, to 300% and 200% above the Queensland benchmark respectively.
+Known police operations in the region include Quebec Trawler which focuses on drugs.